Liverpool F.C. in international football: Triumph and tragedy – the Fagan years (1983–85)

 Liverpool entered the 1983–84 European Cup as league champions for the fourth time in five seasons.
 Victories over Odense of Denmark and Spanish champions Athletic Bilbao brought Liverpool to face Portuguese champions Benfica in the quarter-finals.
 Liverpool won the first leg at Anfield 1–0.
 In the second leg, their tactic of withdrawing Dalglish into midfield put Benfica's game plan into disarray, leading to a 4–1 match victory and a 5–1 aggregate victory.
 Their opponents in the semi-finals were Dinamo București of Romania.
 The tie proved a brutal encounter, characterised by Souness breaking the jaw of the Bucharest captain Lică Movilă, and was won 3–1 on aggregate by Liverpool.

 Fagan's first season in charge of Liverpool had been a successful one.
-When they reached their fourth European Cup final, they had already won the Football League Cup and the league championship; victory in the European final against Italian side Roma would complete an unprecedented treble.
+When they reached their fourth European Cup final, they had already won the Football League Cup and the league championship; victory in the European final against Italian side AS Roma would complete an unprecedented treble.
 The final was played at Rome's Stadio Olimpico, and Liverpool went ahead in the 13th minute when Phil Neal scored, though Roma equalised towards the end of the first half.
 The score remained the same throughout full and extra time; Liverpool won the subsequent penalty shoot-out, with Alan Kennedy scoring the winning penalty after goalkeeper Bruce Grobbelaar had put off Francesco Graziani, causing him to place his penalty over the crossbar.
 After the game, gangs of Roma fans assaulted Liverpool supporters travelling back to their hotels.
 Success in the European Cup entitled Liverpool to compete in the 1984 Intercontinental Cup.
 However, they were unable to beat the winners of the Copa Libertadores, Independiente of Argentina, who claimed a 1–0 victory.